ymwjbxxq/aws-s3-sqs-lambda/README.md

 ### Why this repository? ###

 Usually, we work with multiple accounts and environments like test/stage/prod and need to deploy from CI like GitHub or GitLab or similar.
+Perhaps you need to deploy only a change on a specific service and avoid deploying all, so this could be the reason for a split.
 For example, I like to split the .yml files based on resources, in this case, S3, SQS and Lambda.

 I show how these two patterns will look like in multiple files in this repository.